mearleycf/react-todo/react-todo/00_META/factory-knowledge-transfer.md

   - The content is highly structured
   - The data needs to be validated against a schema
   - The file is primarily for system/AI consumption

-### Markdown Formatting Standards

-The Factory system follows strict markdown formatting rules based on markdownlint standards:

-1. Document Structure

-   - Files should end with a single empty line
-   - No multiple consecutive blank lines
-   - No trailing spaces at end of lines
-   - Use ATX-style headers (# H1, ## H2, etc.)
-   - No emojis in headers or section titles
-   - Headers must use numerical prefixes for clear hierarchy:

-     - Top-level sections use single numbers: `# (1) Section Name`
-     - Subsections increment per level: `## (1.1) Subsection`
-     - Further nesting continues pattern: `### (1.1.1) Detail`
-     - Within date blocks, add section number: `##### (1.1.1.1) Context`
-     - Numbers should be wrapped in parentheses
-     - A space must follow the closing parenthesis

-2. Headers

-   - Must have a space after the # symbols
-   - Should be surrounded by blank lines
-   - Should be properly nested (no skipping levels)
-   - First line should be a top-level header
-   - Must be plain text without emojis or special characters

-3. Lists

-   - Must be preceded by a blank line
-   - Must have consistent indentation
-   - Nested lists should be indented by 2 spaces
-   - Must have a space after the list marker (-, \*, or number)

-4. Code Blocks

-   - Must be surrounded by blank lines
-   - Must specify a language for fenced code blocks
-   - Must use triple backticks (```) for fencing
-   - Indented code blocks should use 2 spaces

-5. Links and References

-   - No bare URLs - use proper markdown link syntax
-   - Internal links should use the Obsidian double-bracket format [[link]]
-   - External links should use [text](url) format

-6. Emphasis and Styling

-   - Use \* or for emphasis
-   - Leave spaces around emphasis markers when used in middle of text
-   - No multiple consecutive emphasis markers

-7. Tables

-   - Must have header row
-   - Must be preceded by a blank line
-   - Must have proper column alignment markers
-   - Must have consistent column widths

 ### MCP-Obsidian Usage